lee-zhg/intro-to-docker/lab1.md

 1. Open a terminal on your local computer

+2. Run command

+    ```
-2. Run `docker container run -t ubuntu top`
+    docker container run -t ubuntu top
+    ```

-Use the `docker container run` command to run a container with the ubuntu image using the `top` command.
-The `-t` flags allocate a pseudo-TTY which we need for the `top` to work correctly.
+The above command runs a container with the ubuntu image using the `top` command.
+The `-t` flag allocates a pseudo-TTY which we need for the `top` to work correctly.

 ```sh
 $ docker container run -it ubuntu top